melli79/mathGames/Readme.md

 Make sure your algorithms has time complexity $\mathcal{O}(N^2d)$.

-## 1. Brillouin zones / Voronoi diagram
+## 1. Brillouin Zones / Voronoi Diagram

 Given a $D$ dimensional space ($D=2,3$) with $k$ distinct points, partition the space into $k$ regions such that for each region $k$ and each point $P$ within the region distance to the center $k$ is the smallest among all distances of $P$ to any center.